CloudLabs-MOC/mslearn-azure-developer/instructions/azure-container-services/Lab05-getting-started-page.md

-#  Lab 5: Azure Container Services
+# Getting Started with Lab 5: Azure Container Services

+### Estimated Duration: 50 Minutes

+## Overview

 Welcome to **Lab 5: Azure Container Services**.
-This Getting Started page provides everything you need before beginning the exercises, including environment access instructions, navigation tips, and support details.
+In this lab, you will work with multiple Azure container platforms to build, deploy, and verify containerized applications.
+This Getting Started page provides all required instructions to navigate your lab environment, access Azure, and begin the exercises.

 ---

-## Lab Overview
+## Lab Objectives

-In this lab, you will:
+By the end of this lab, you will be able to:

-- Build and push a container image to Azure Container Registry
+- Build and push a container image to Azure Container Registry (ACR)
-- Deploy containers to Azure Container Instances
+- Deploy containers to Azure Container Instances (ACI)
-- Deploy a containerized app to Azure Container Apps
+- Deploy a containerized application to Azure Container Apps
-- Verify deployment results across all services
+- Verify deployment status and application behavior across all services

-**Estimated Duration:** 50 minutes
+---

+## Pre-requisites

+Participants should have:

+- **Basic Understanding of Containers:** Familiarity with Docker images and containerized workloads.
+- **Azure Portal Skills:** Ability to navigate Azure services like ACR, ACI, and Container Apps.
+- **Container Deployment Concepts:** Awareness of registries, images, and runtime environments.
+- **Command-Line Experience:** Basic usage of Azure CLI or terminal commands.
+- **Browser Access:** A modern web browser to interact with CloudLabs and Azure Portal.

+---

+## Architecture

+This lab demonstrates a multi-service container deployment workflow across Azure.

+**Architecture Flow:**

+1. A container image is built locally and pushed to **Azure Container Registry (ACR)**.
+2. The image is deployed to **Azure Container Instances (ACI)** for quick execution.
+3. The same image is used to deploy a scalable microservice on **Azure Container Apps**.
+4. Each service exposes endpoints for testing and validation.

+**Key Components in Flow:**
+Developer → ACR → ACI → Container Apps → Public Endpoints → Application Verification

+---

+## Explanation of Components

+1. **Azure Container Registry (ACR)**
+   A private image registry for storing and managing Docker container images.

+2. **Azure Container Instances (ACI)**
+   Provides serverless container execution without managing virtual machines.

+3. **Azure Container Apps**
+   A fully managed environment for running microservices and event-driven containers.

+4. **Docker / Container CLI**
+   Used to build and push images to ACR.

+5. **Azure CLI**
+   Command-line tool used to authenticate, manage container resources, and automate workflows.

 ---